Quezon Memorial Circle: History

-The site was originally intended as the grounds of the National Capitol to be built in Quezon City to house the Congress of the Philippines.
-The location was also part of a larger National Government Center located around Elliptical Road and the Quezon City Quadrangle (made up of the North, South, East, and West Triangles).
-The NGC was meant to house the three branches of the Philippine government (legislative, executive, and judicial).
-While the cornerstone for the structure was laid on November 15, 1940, only the foundations were in place when construction was interrupted by the beginning of the Second World War in the Philippines.
-After World War II in December 1945, President Sergio Osmeña issued Executive Order No. 79 stipulating the creation of a Quezon Memorial Committee to raise funds by public subscription to erect a memorial to his predecessor, President Manuel L. Quezon.
+Originally conceived as the site for the National Capitol in Quezon City, the Quezon Memorial circle was intended to house the Congress of the Philippines.
+This location was part of a broader plan for a National Government Center (NGC) encompassing Elliptical Road and the Quezon City Quadrangle, which includes the North, South, East, and West Triangles.
+The NGC aimed to consolidate the three branches of the Philippine government—legislative, executive, and judicial—into a single area.
+However, while the cornerstone was laid on November 15, 1940, construction halted due to the outbreak of World War II in the Philippines, leaving only the foundations completed.

+In December 1945, following the end of World War II, President Sergio Osmeña issued Executive No. 79 to form the Quezon Memorial Committee.
+This committee was tasked with raising public funds to build a memorial in honor of his predecessor, President Manuel L. Quezon.